Jgib-5432/Property-Tax-App/Notes.md

     - Share

 - Analysis Page
-  - To Truth or Not to Truth: the effect of Truth in Taxation on Property tax collections
+  - To Truth or Not to Truth: How Truth in Taxation contrains property taxes
   - Resdiential Tilt: Why taxes are going up on homeowners
-  - Inflation Adjustment
+  - Inflation Adjustment: needed revision or tax hikes in disguise?

 ## Additional Development Checklist

+- Integrate personal property into analysis calculations
 - Statewide property type distribution page
 - Add entity Summary information to map page
 - Link sidebar titles in home page to content